 Children who do well at reading are usually the ones who read with an adult regularly at home.

-Children who read regularly and have good phonics knowledge excel in Literacy, and are usually good writers too.
+Children who read regularly and have good phonics knowledge excel in English, and are usually good writers too.

 Children at Adderley learn to write well by writing for a range of different purposes, such as: